lynxwint3r/Kaalendar/README.md

 const kaalendar = new Kaalendar();
 ```

-If you create the **kaalendar** like this, it wiil be instanciate with Date.now and use the current year and month as default.
+If you create the **kaalendar** like this, it will be instanciate with Date.now and use the current year and month as default.

 #### Instanciation with parameters:
 1. The year